Aloha Höek

 "Aloha Höek" is the seventeenth episode of the fourth season of The Ren & Stimpy Show.
 It originally aired on Nickelodeon in the United States on January 14, 1995.
-It is considered to be one of the series' worst episodes.
+The episode features Ren and Stimpy being stranded in an uncharted tropical island, finding a carcass of a whale.
+Ren kicks Stimpy out of it, only for him to meet the Big Kahuna of the jungle.
+It is considered to be one of the worst episode in the original run of the series.

 Plot

 Ren and Stimpy wash up on a tropical island, with their personalities respectively being more aggressive and rational than usual.
 They immediately start to build shelter, a literal house with functioning equipment out of sand.
 The house is eroded by the water as they sleep, so Ren angrily seeks a house, only to stumble upon one inside a whale's carcass.
 Stimpy finds sand laced with dead sea shells and coral, which they both consider to be bountiful.
 On a hot day, the duo finally suffer from the rotting of the whale's carcass, but Ren refuses to give up this residence and evicts a rational Stimpy, who finds residence in the jungle.
 He meets the Big Kahuna, who agrees to take him in.

 Ren roasts a gallstone over the fire when the Big Kahuna visits, but he confuses him with a cannibal, hiding in fear that Stimpy had been tortured, Meanwhile, Stimpy relaxes with two Hawaiian women while the Big Kahuna offers him food, including a dead Mr. Horse partway eaten by a shark and a human.
 He eats a slug and a hermit crab but refuses a Portuguese man o' war, which the Big Kahuna eats.

 Twelve years later, the carcass' owner, a crab family, returns and tortures Ren, who agrees to do anything to be freed; he is sentenced to "walk the fly", literally walking a housefly he is chained to who aimlessly walks forward.
 Ren goes insane from days of walking, but finally realizes flies can indeed fly; he pilots the fly at a cliff.
 Ren orders the fly to fly to the Sun, which he does not heed, but collapses out of exhaustion; while Ren sinks he recovers his body.
 He brings it to Stimpy, who believes Ren is dead from drowning.
 Suddenly, Stimpy's watch alarm rings, leading to them revealing their true identities as Soviet secret agents Conrad and Yuri impersonating the duo.
 The episode ends with the Big Kahuna waving goodbye while he roasts the crab family at a fire.